LillyMcClendon/Lab05/lab-05.md

 Among the states that I looked at (Alaska, North Carolina, Texas, and New Jersey) Mitch Hedberg’s joke is most likely to hold true is Alaska.
 Among the minimum distances, the greatest distance was approximately 6km.
-Whereas in the when North Carolina, Texas and New Jersey were examined, the among the minimum distances, the greatest distances were 187, 60.58, and 69.13 respectively.
+Whereas when North Carolina, Texas and New Jersey were examined, among the minimum distances, the greatest distances were approximately 187, 61, and 69 respectively.
 Although Texas has a smaller median distance value (3.37) than Alaska (5.20), I would still assert that Alaska is the state where Mitch Hedberg’s joke is most likely to hold true.
-I think this becuase of the maximum distance in Alaska of approximately 6 kilometers.
+I think this because of the maximum distance in Alaska of approximately 6 kilometers.
 In the right conditions, a person can see roughly 5 kilometers.
 Therefore, in Alaska, a person would be able to literally see a la quinta from every Denny’s location which would make the joke seem the most plausible.
-In texas, there is a much larger range of values so there would be many occasions where there is a Denny’s without a la quinta close nearby.
+In Texas, there is a much larger range of values so there would be many occasions where there is a Denny’s without a La Quinta close nearby.